acdlee/acdlee.github.io-YourMorning/index.md

 python3 mymorning.py
 ```
 You should open 3 webpages: Google, my Github, and some lofi music.<br />
-If you run into some issues, feel to access the Oracle that is Google.
+If you run into some issues, feel free to access the Oracle that is Google.

 ### Writing the bash command
 We will now navigate to our .bash_profile and write a new command.